 Complicated grief, on the other hand, lasts longer than usual.It makes a person blame himself and be resentful.
 He tends to isolate himself and shut the world out altogether.
 People with complicated grief fail to understand the loss and cannot let go.
 They tend to stick with what used to be, and they couldn’t see any other way to live.

 A person who has separation anxiety disorder could experience complicated grief when dealing with a loss.
 It is like having his biggest fear happen, and it could incapacitate and make him weak emotionally and physically.
 These two could start major depression and cause other medical health problems as the person could neglect help.
+Remember, “Sometimes people seem to deny, to be in a daze, but these are all coping mechanisms.”
+Curt Drennen, PsyD, RN said.

 It is crucial at this point that a person has a support system that will allow him to accept the reality that death is a part of life and there is no other way but to move on.
 It is also advisable that people with SEPAD and complicated grief be seen by a professional to address the issue before it could worsen and develop to other health issues such as depression.